siderolabs/talos/website/content/v1.0/bare-metal-platforms/digital-rebar.md

 #### Publishing the Machine Configuration Files

-Digital Rebar has a build-in fileserver, which means we can use this feature to expose the talos configuration files.
+Digital Rebar has a built-in fileserver, which means we can use this feature to expose the talos configuration files.
 We will place `controlplane.yaml`, and `worker.yaml` into Digital Rebar file server by using the `drpcli` tools.

 Copy the generated files from the step above into your Digital Rebar installation.